surajsharma/paper-jekyll-theme/_posts/2017-10-03-Dungeons & Dragons: the world of a sell-side analyst.md

 ---
 An [illuminating discussion](https://www.bloomberg.com/news/audio/2017-09-29/what-a-sell-side-analyst-does-and-how-the-job-has-changed) about sell-side analysts between Joe and Tracy led to these jottings.

+>"Analysts didn’t analyze anything.
+They were slaves to a team of corporate financiers, the men who did the negotiations and paper work (though not the trading and selling) of new issues of stocks and bonds for America’s corporations." - Michael Lewis, Liar's Poker

 > "If you steal from one author it's plagiarism; if you steal from many it's research." - Wilson Mizner

 Not just banks and brokerages, but analysts of even ratings agencies trot around with a touch-me-not air these days.
-There aren't a lot of axes to grind in the media business, but I've been sharpening mine for the analyst wombat, burrowed in a labyrinthine hierarchy deep enough to make an [HUF](https://en.wikipedia.org/wiki/Hindu_joint_family#Hindu_Undivided_Family) business empire look like a mom & pop store.
+There aren't a lot of axes to grind in the media business, but I've been sharpening mine for the analyst wombat, burrowed deep in a labyrinthine hierarchy meritocratic enough to make an [HUF](https://en.wikipedia.org/wiki/Hindu_joint_family#Hindu_Undivided_Family) business empire look like a mom & pop store.

-Imagine being anlaytical with a right-wing persuasion, wouldn't you take any window?
-The analyst wants to escape, but the only way out is through, so he does the menial job.
+I find it amusing to imagine a typical analyst as someone with a right-wing persuasion who is also intensely anlaytical, living inside a perpetual field of cognitive dissonance.
+The analyst wants escape, but the only way out is through, so he does the menial job.

-I don't know how much time analysts have left before artificial intelligence starts eating up into the market share for their skillset, but as a (humble) programmer, I believe it will become commercially scalable before an AI is able to write a New York Times bestseller.
+I don't know how much time their profession can borrow before artificial intelligence starts eating up into the market share for their skillset, but as a (humble) programmer, I believe it will become commercially scalable before an AI is able to write a New York Times bestseller.

 I'd like to believe that the analyst, too, is deeply aware of this threat, most of the time.